rajgkp1892/2024-2028_Raj_Gupta_2410030792_5th_Semester_3CSE11/README.md

 ## Acknowledgement

-I would like to express my gratitude to EduSkills Academy, my assigned mentor, IILM University, and everyone who supported me throughout the internship program.
+I would like to express my gratitude to EduSkills Academy, IILM University, and everyone who supported me throughout the internship program.

 ------------------------------------------------------------------------